uwePhillPhelps/IAP-2024/Tutorials/Part 2/13 - Constants and Algorithms II.md

 ## Exercise 4: Sort, Reverse, Randomize

 To conclude this tutorial, you should try out each of the 3 functions discussed previously.
-A placeholder for this exercise can be found <a href="https://github.com/Sjhunt93/IAP-2018-2019/blob/master/Code%20Exercises/Extra%20Tutorial/sorting/getting%20started.txt">here</a>
+A placeholder for this exercise can be found here [Tutorial 13 sorting getting started](../../Code%20Exercises/Extra%20Tutorial/sorting/getting%20started.txt").